yjyao/practical-python/Notes/01_Introduction/03_Numbers.md

 ### Exercise 1.7: Dave's mortgage

-Dave has decided to take out a 30-year fixed rate mortgage of $500,000 with Guido’s Mortgage, Stock Investment, and Bitcoin trading corporation.
+Dave has decided to take out a 30-year fixed rate mortgage of $500,000 with Guido's Mortgage, Stock Investment, and Bitcoin trading corporation.
 The interest rate is 5% and the monthly payment is
 $2684.11.